stain/data-maven-plugin/README.md

 `target/classes`.
 Archiving supports large files (e.g. > 2 GiB) provided
 sufficient disk space is available.

-Resources from `src/main/resources` are also added to the archive, as the plugin also adds the content of `target/classes`.
+Resources from `src/main/resources/data` are also added to the archive, as the plugin also adds the content of `target/classes/data`.
 This means this plugin can be combined with plugins like [wagon-maven-plugin](http://www.mojohaus.org/wagon-maven-plugin/) to archive external and generated resources.

 ### Goals

-For project of type `data`, the goal `data:archive` is bound to the `compile` stage (rather than `package`), meaning that the generated `bundle.zip` is available for use by the `test` phase.
+For project of type `data`, the goal `data:archive` is bound to the `compile` stage (rather than `package`), meaning that the generated `data.zip` is available for use by the `test` phase.

 This goal can also be used manually from normal Java projects.